-Students who wish to be considered for fellowships as well as admission must submit completed applications, with supporting materials, by March 1 of the academic year preceding that for which application is made.
-All applicants requesting fellowship, assistantship, or traineeship support must submit scores received on the Graduate Record Examination.
+tudents who wish to be considered for fellowships as well as admission must submit completed applications, with supporting materials, by March 1 of the academic year preceding that for which application is made (February 1 for Psychology).
+All applicants requesting fellowship, assistantship, or traineeship support must submit an official copy of the Graduate Record Examination score report.